ctu-mrs/space_filling_forest_star/README.md

 - *Params:* ID of instance and iteration, number of iterations, whether the problem was solved, distances between points and elapsed time
 - *TSP:* File in format accepted by the obst_tsp TSP handler, enables easy additional computation of best TSP path
 - *Frontiers:* Only for SFF based solvers - list of all active nodes

-# Input/Output graphic files
-The program accepts standard OBJ files or specialized 2D tri files.
-It is a plain text file, each row might represent point, line, or triangle:
- - line in format `x y` is a point
- - line in format `x1 y1 x2 y2` is a line
- - line in format `x1 y1 x2 y2 x3 y3` is a triangle

- The program outputs standard OBJ files or specialized 3D tri files (please note the difference).
-The format is similar to the 2D tri files, however each point is represented by 6 values (position & Euler angles): `x y z yaw pitch roll`.
-Therefore, each line consists from up to 18 values.